jordannholmes/FinalProject/README.md

 1) Remove lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line
-        - this is fulfilled through the grep command
+        -this is fulfilled through the grep command
 2) Create tabs in between taxonomy categories of the remaining data -this is fulfilled through the sed command
 3) Obtain Plant Species name